 Record of Sewerage System

-Before the construction, alteration, or repair of a sewerage system, an Authorized Person must submit information respecting the designed details of the system on a Record of Sewerage System form.
+Before the construction, alteration, or repair of a sewerage system, an Authorized Person must submit information respecting the designed details of the system on a Record of Sewerage System form (PDF).
 A fee (see below) is required when submitting a Record of Sewage System.

 Letter of Certification

 Within 30 days of completing construction of the sewerage system, the Authorized Person must submit to the Health Authority a signed letter certifying that system meets the requirements of the Sewerage System Regulation.
-This is to be completed on a Letter of Certification form.
+This is to be completed on a Letter of Certification form (PDF).